 Lectures and seminars take place at the Centre or in the LUX building located on Helgonavägen 3.

-Students who have been accepted into the programme only have the right to enrol from the semester stated in the letter of acceptance.
-If you cannot enter the programme on the given date you can have your place deferred but you need to submit an application to the Director of Studies specifying the reasons for such a deferral.
-If granted, the deferral cannot be longer than one year.
+Students who have been accepted onto the programme may only enrol from the semester stated in their letter of acceptance.
+If you are unable to start on the specified date, you may request to defer your place.
+To do so, you must submit an application to the Director of Studies, outlining the reasons for your deferral.
+If approved, the deferral period cannot exceed one year.

 All course information, including course plans, schedules, literature lists, teachers, exams, and other relevant information, is found on the course pages in Canvas, the learning platform used by the Centre, to which all registered students have access.
 Canvas also enables students to e-mail each other and their teachers.
 You log in to Canvas using your student account.

-Please have a look at the student guide on how to use Canvas to learn more about this platform.
+The student guide on how to use Canvas

 Academic achievements (the student workload) at Lund University (and in Sweden) are measured according to the Swedish credit system.
 One and a half credits equal approximately one week of full-time studies.
 Thus, after one normal semester of successful full-time studies (participating according to requirements and passing the examinations), you are awarded 30 credits (ECTS).
 Courses at the Centre usually consist of 6, 7.5, 12 or 15 credits each.
 Courses are always taken sequentially with the result that there are no overlapping courses.
 The majority of the courses are obligatory but some courses during the second and third semesters are elective.